 When it comes to sweet treats, the French surely know what they’re doing.
 Desserts and pastries are practically embedded in the country’s DNA because no matter which part of France you find yourself in, there’s a superb pastry that is waiting for you.
 The French seem to master the art of pastry.
 From delicate macarons to warm and flaky croissants, name the pastry and the French can create it and turn into not just a piece of bread but also a piece of art.
 And we are here to give you a list of delectable, beautiful, and sumptuous French pastries you need to try.

 This meringue-based cookie with ground nuts has been receiving a lot of attention these past few years.
 We can’t blame the people for hyping over this fancy, Instagram worthy pastel colored pastry with scrumptious flavor.
 This confection was created by Catherine De Medici and its main ingredients are egg white, icing sugar, almond powder, food coloring, granulated sugar, and ground almonds and it is presented with a buttercream or ganache filling that is sandwiched between two meringue cookies.
 Macarons have a variety of flavors from chocolate, raspberry to foie grass and matcha.
-If you are craving for this delectable dessert, you can buy it here.

 2. Opera Cake

 This luxurious cake is made with thin layers of almond sponge cake that is soaked in coffee syrup, layered with chocolate ganache and coffee buttercream and covered with rich chocolate glaze.
 It is a square or rectangle shaped cake that is sliced into bar-shaped pieces when served.
-If you want to taste this heavenly cake, you can order it here.

 The croissant is probably one of the most well-known French pastry.
 But this buttery, flaky, crescent-shaped, viennoiserie pastry originated in Austria where it was known as the kipferl.
 The recipe for this delicious pastry was adopted by the French where it became popular.
-If you want to satisfy your croissant cravings, you can buy it here.

 This traditional shell-like shaped small sponge cakes.
 They are baked in pans that have a shell-shaped mold.
 It is made of flour, eggs, sugar, almonds and other nuts.
 After it’s baked, the cakes are coated in jam or desiccated coconut.
 It can also be dipped in chocolate or topped with a glace cherry.
-If you want to taste this traditional French pastry, you can get yours here.

 5. Chocolate Mousse

 This sweet treat is made with whipped cream and whipped egg whites and it is mostly flavored with caramel, chocolate, coffee, pureed fruits, and different herbs like mint and vanilla.
 In some mousse mixture, the egg yolk is often mixed into the melted chocolate to give the dessert a richer feel.
-If you don’t have the time to make this yummy dessert, you can order it here.

 6. Tarte Tatin